A day in the life of a Las Vegas K-9 officer

 But this particular Wednesday morning is abnormally quiet.
 Dukes had spent the better part of the morning driving around the valley, as he usually does on mornings like this one.
 “Proactive policing,” he calls it.
 More often than not, he’ll end up in east Las Vegas, an ode to his days as a patrol officer.
 He loves this part of town, he says, for its diversity.

 Dukes assigns himself to the call, flips on his lights and sirens, and drives toward a storage facility in the central valley.
 As the sirens blare, his patrol dog, Argos, and bomb detection dog, Darko, perk up with excitement.
-While in the car, the dogs sit in large steel cages, replacing what would be a standard back seat.
+While in the car, the two Dutch shepherds sit in large steel cages, replacing what would be a standard back seat.

 Minutes later, Dukes pulls into the parking lot of the storage facility.
 But it’s a false alarm, according to the patrol officers already at the scene.
 An employee set off the alarm by mistake.